Contact Parker

 1907

 Henrietta Parker establishes the Francis E. Parker Memorial Home in New Brunswick, New Jersey, in memory of her husband who believed that people suffering from chronic illnesses should have the opportunity to live in a home-like environment with excellent and affordable nursing care.
-In addition, a nursing school for women is established.
+A few years after opening the home, a nursing school for women is also established.
 Today, this nursing home is known as Parker at Landing Lane.

-General Robert Wood Johnson II, the Chair of Johnson & Johnson, provides financial support to the nursing home with a generous gift expanding the capacity to 30 beds, and establishes the Board of Trustees.
-He continues the Parker philosophy of offering high-quality, affordable nursing care in a home-like setting.
+General Robert Wood Johnson, the Chair of Johnson & Johnson, becomes significantly involved with the nursing home.
+He provides financial support to the home with a generous gift, expanding its capacity to 30 beds.

 1943